psycopg/psycopg2/doc/src/cursor.rst

             always `!None` unless the :envvar:`PSYCOPG_DISPLAY_SIZE` parameter
             is set at compile time.
 See also PQgetlength_.
         3.  `!internal_size`: the size in bytes of the column associated to this column on the server.
-Set to a egative value for variable-size types See also PQfsize_.
+Set to a negative value for variable-size types See also PQfsize_.
         4.  `!precision`: total number of significant digits in columns of type |NUMERIC|_. `!None` for other types.
-        5.  `!scale`: count of decimal digits in the freactional part in columns of type |NUMERIC|. `!None` for other types.
+        5.  `!scale`: count of decimal digits in the fractional part in columns of type |NUMERIC|. `!None` for other types.
         6.  `!null_ok`: always `!None` as not easy to retrieve from the libpq.